spslater/ppfchecklist/README.md

 ### Delete
 Can delete items from a list if no longer being tracked.

+## Single-Sign-On Authentication
+SSO authentication can be enabled with the `-a` or `--authorize` flag.
+It defaults to using a file named `client_secrets.json`.
+When that is enabled, the `sso` json file with the client secretes must be preset.
+See `client_secrets.json.sample` for an example file structure.

+An environment file can be provided with the `-e` or `--sso-env` flag.
+It defaults to looking for a `.env` file.
+If that file can't be found, the program will work with the values already set in the system environment.

 ## Docker
 `Dockerfile` to build the application and sample `docker-compose.yml.sample` are provided.